The Magical Number Seven, Plus Two

 Equalization

 Low frequencies phase and magnitude responses are linearized by inverted second order filters (rePhase compensate mode).
+The highest frequencies are adjusted in the same way, not that a magnitude correction is necessary, but it gives the phase a linear trend that improves the balance between midrange and trebble.

 The following figures show the equalizations with (red) and without (blue) low/high-pass filters.
 You may copy the settings to clipboard and load them in rePhase.